 A Low Budget End is Nigh

-Former scientist turned conspiracy theorist Jacob (Misha Collins) is hosting his own radio show when one caller puts him on to something across the pond with an incident at Stonehenge on the Salisbury plains.
-The incident involved the mystical stones having moved and generated some sort of destructive energy which did for a group of visiting tourists.
-Having immediately arrived in England to investigate it becomes clear that the events at Stonehenge have triggered events across the globe with ancient pyramids turn in to volcanoes.
-Jacob and Kaycee (Torri Higginson), a scientist who believes his theories, must find out what is going on and some how find a way to prevent it before the world is destroyed.
+Former scientist turned conspiracy theorist Jacob (Misha Collins - Finding Home) is hosting his own radio show when one caller puts him on to something across the pond, informing him of an incident at Stonehenge on the Salisbury plains.
+The incident involved the mystical stones having shifted and generated some sort of destructive energy which resulted in some tourists dying.
+Having immediately arrived in England to investigate it becomes clear that the events at Stonehenge have triggered events across the globe with ancient pyramids turning in to volcanoes.
+Jacob and Kaycee (Torri Higginson), a scientist who believes in his conspiracy theories, join forces to find out what is going on and some how find a way to stop the world being destroyed.

 What makes a person want to watch a movie even though it is bad?
 I often wonder this as I enjoy the sort of movie which some might refer to as worst movie ever.
 And I know I am not alone because if people didn't enjoy these bad movies then there wouldn't be such a regular flow of them being made.
 That leads me to "Stonehenge Apocalypse" another one of these bad disaster, the end of the World is nigh movies which are made for TV but end up making their way, inexplicably, on to DVD.
 And like others which have crossed over from late night TV to DVD "Stonehenge Apocalypse" is miles away from being a good movie yet it still entertains.